 The aluminum shafts are made in 6061 T6 and are produced by an extremely competent US extruder.
-When working at Teradyne Connection Systems we designed many aluminum products used in military aerospace applications.
-The company we use for V2 aluminum shafts was the only extrusion company that met the stringent requirements of one the primary military contractors.
+When working at our previous company we designed many aluminum products used in military aerospace applications.
+The supplier we use for V2 aluminum shafts was the only extrusion company that met the stringent requirements of one of the primary military contractors.

-ALUMINUM WHEEL FORKS FOR XL AERO AND XLK / XLA 9848
+ALUMINUM WHEEL FORKS FOR XL AERO AND XLC / XLA 9848

 All V2 forks are made in a monolithic U shape, which makes them stronger than individual left and right forks mounted to the shaft.
+On the 150mm XL Aero aluminum skis the forks are welded to the shaft, which is one of the strongest methods of securing aluminum to aluminum.
 U shaped forks are designed to protect the shaft.
 On V2 skis that have been used by novice skiers, who have not yet learned how to ski properly, we see a lot of damaged wheel forks.
-On the XL Aero aluminum shafts the forks are welded to the shaft, which is one of the strongest methods of securing aluminum to aluminum.
-The XL9848 models, however, are offered with aluminum and with composite shafts.
-For the reason, the XL9848 forks are thicker than the XL AERO forks, and are attached to the shafts using strong bolts.

 DUAL DENSITY RUBBER WHEELS

-In June of 2018 we received the first dual density wheels for the XLK/XLA 9848.
-For skis with solid rubber wheels, a soft wheel is much smoother, especially on rough pavement or dirt roads.
-One of my favorite wheels many years ago was very soft, butt the wheel wore down in less than 20 hours.
+In June of 2018 we received the first dual density wheels for the XLC/XLA 9848.
+For skis with solid rubber wheels a soft wheel is much smoother, especially on rough pavement or dirt roads.
+One of my favorite wheels many years ago was very soft.
+But being so soft the wheel wore down in less than 20 hours.
 The new 9848DD has about 3mm of 80-shore hard rubber over much softer rubber that makes the wheel absorb vibration better.
-We applied a load of 75 pounds (330Newton) in a press to a standard 9848 wheel and a 9848DD wheel and measured deflection.
-There was a lot more give in the DD wheel that makes for a smoother ride.
+We applied a load of 75 pounds (330Newton) in a press to a standard 9848 wheel and a 9848DD wheel to measure deflection.
+There is a lot more give in the dual density wheel, which makes for a smoother ride.

 ROLLING RESISTANCE OF WHEELS AND KINEMATIC DAMPING

 The rolling resistance of tires is a function of the amount of energy the tire absorbs.
 Bearings have minimal influence on the rolling speed of a wheel.
 A fast tire absorbs very little energy and uses a “high rebound” material.
 A slow tire absorbs a lot of energy and the tire can become very hot.
 On a warm sunny day, when the pavement is much hotter than the air temperature, a very slow rubber compound will wear rapidly and can actually disintegrate like truck tires do on the highway on a hot day.
 V2 roller skis do not use low rebound rubber.
 To slow the wheels we use a patented system based on kinematic damping.
-On the W98RS, the slow wheel on the XLK/XLA98S skate ski, we use the same rubber composition as on the W98RM, but slow the wheel with a recently patent approved lightweight (10gram) internal kinematic speed reducer called the ISR.
-The ISR is exactly the size of a 22mm bearing and on the slow wheels we simply increase the depth of the bearing bore to accept both the ISR and the bearing.
-This system increases the rolling resistance by about 15 - 20 %.
+On the W98RS, the slow wheel on the XLC/XLA98S skate ski, we use the same rubber composition as on the W98RM, but slow the wheel with a recently patent- approved, lightweight (10 gram) internal kinematic speed reducer called the ISR.
+The ISR is exactly the size of a 22 mm bearing, and on the slow wheels we simply increase the depth of the bearing bore to accept both the ISR and the bearing.
+This system increases the rolling resistance by about 15 -20 %.
 The heat generated by the ISR is dissipated through the aluminum bearing tube and the bolt.

-If you spin a wheel with your hand on an in line skate or roller ski with bearings that are lubricated with lightweight oil and the bearings do not have contact seals, the wheel can spin for several minutes, while contact sealed bearings with grease lubrication will stop in less than five seconds.
+If you spin a wheel with your hand on an in-line skate or roller ski with bearings that are lubricated with lightweight oil, and the bearings do not have contact seals, the wheel can spin for several minutes.
+Contact sealed bearings with grease lubrication will stop in less than five seconds.
 The conclusion that most people reach is that the free spinning bearings will make the roller skis a lot faster.
-Wrong!
+This is an incorrect assumption.
 In order to accurately test the rolling resistance of the wheel, the wheel must be under similar load as when the roller ski is being used.
 We have developed a sophisticated test machine that accurately measures the rolling resistance of wheels under load.
 The wheels are driven at a constant speed of 30 kilometers per hour.
 The machine works just like the cruise control on a car.
 As you encounter a hill more gas is supplied to the engine to maintain the speed.
 Our engine is a precise electric motor and we measure the current required to keep the wheel speed at 30 kilometers per hour.
 The energy required to maintain the speed is measured to 1/1000 of an ampere so the test machine is extremely accurate.
-We have found that, under load, the non-sealed oil lubricated bearings are less than 2.0% faster than permanently sealed greased bearings.
+We have found that, under load, the non-sealed oil lubricated bearings are only about 2.0% faster than permanently sealed greased bearings.